-To strengthen space technology applications on the continent in order to ensure an optimal access to space derived data, information services and products.
+To strengthen space technology applications on the continent in order to ensure optimal access to space-derived data, information services and products.

-- 5.2.1 To use existing space infrastructure Joint research and development initiatives using existing space infrastructure will help strengthen the capacity of African countries.
-This will enhance our technical development, technology transfer, management of intellectual property rights and international cooperation. - 5.2.2 To promote capacity building for the development of space services -The development of capacity and capabilities in space science and technology will create an enabling environment for knowledge generation and exploitation, which will ensure optimal access to space services on the Continent. - 5.2.3 To adopt data-sharing protocols In line with the spatial data infrastructure (SDI) framework, data sharing protocols need to be adopted and implemented to ensure equitable access and data democracy that is cost effective and acceptable to all member states.
+- 5.2.1 To use existing space infrastructure.
+Joint research and development (R&D) initiatives using existing space infrastructure will help strengthen the capacity of African countries.
+This will enhance our technical development, technology transfer, management of intellectual property rights and international cooperation. - 5.2.2 To promote capacity-building for the development of space services.
+The development of capacity and capabilities in space science and technology will create an enabling environment for knowledge generation and exploitation, which will ensure optimal access to space services on the continent. - 5.2.3 To adopt data-sharing protocols.
+In line with the spatial data infrastructure (SDI) framework, data-sharing protocols need to be adopted and implemented to ensure equitable access and data democracy that is cost-effective and acceptable to all member states.
 The protocols will encourage member states that have space assets to share data services and products with member states that do not presently have such capacity.
-Furthermore, this will encourage the commitment of all member states to data gathering and sharing. - 5.2.4 To develop and increase our space asset base The current space asset base on the continent is limited and there is, therefore, a need to develop and increase this asset base to ensure optimal accessibility and interoperability.
+Furthermore, this will encourage the commitment of all member states to data gathering and sharing. - 5.2.4 To develop and increase our space asset base.
+The current space asset base on the continent is limited and therefore there is a need to develop and increase this asset base to ensure optimal accessibility and interoperability.
 Any extension of our current space asset base must be premised on ensuring complementarity and minimising duplication.
-This core capability can only be optimally achieved if we nurture a culture of collaboration rather than competition and where possible we need to draw on the competencies of existing national space programmes on the continent. - 5.2.5 To establish regional and sub-regional centers In order to ensure that the continent is appropriately capacitated and serviced in space science and technology, it is important that the varied interests of all regions of the continent are catered for.
-This will be accomplished through the establishment of regional and sub-regional centers that have localized span of control, but links up with the continental space agenda.
+This core capability can only be optimally achieved if we nurture a culture of collaboration rather than competition, and, where possible, we need to draw on the competencies of existing national space programmes on the continent. - 5.2.5 To establish regional and subregional centres.
+In order to ensure that the continent is appropriately capacitated and serviced in space science and technology, it is important that the varied interests of all regions of the continent are catered for.
+This will be accomplished through the establishment of regional and subregional centres that have a localised span of control that links up with the continental space agenda.

-5.3 DEVELOPING THE REGIONAL MARKET
+5.3 DEVELOPING THE REGIONAL AND INTERNATIONAL MARKET